-Sound archaeology recognises that the idea of ‘music’ as separate to sound or noise making, is a relatively recent one, and that rather than being a separate art form, music was in the past often an enmeshed part of a culturally connected and holistic set of activities.
+Sound archaeology recognises that the idea of ‘music’ as separate to sound or noise making is a relatively recent one, and that rather than being a separate art form, music was in the past often an enmeshed part of a culturally connected and holistic set of activities.
 The activities of the Sound Archaeology Research Group encompass both music archaeology and archaeoacoustics, including projects relating to the reconstruction of ancient instruments and musical worlds, and the exploration of the acoustics of archaeological sites.
 CMCI researchers working on sound archaeology projects include Professor Rupert Till, Dr Stef Conner, and Dr Kristina Wolfe.

 Dr Stef Conner

 Prof. Rupert Till

 Dr Kristina Wolfe